Welcome to The Pole House. Widely known as the most photographed house on the Great Ocean Road, and probably Australia!

 Suspended 40 meters above Fairhaven Beach, the Pole House is one of Australia’s most iconic homes.
 Recently renovated, The Pole House now adds a luxurious modern setting to a holiday experience like no other.
 Whilst carefully planned and crafted, The Pole House is not about accommodation, nor is it about facilities or amenities, of which it has many, The Pole House is about the experience.
 Picture yourself waking to the sound of crashing waves, opening your eyes to find yourself suspended above the most spectacular coastline in the country.
 The Pole House is adventure, so take yourself to the edge and indulge in one of the most unique, iconic and awe inspiring destinations.
 Sea you there…..

 STRICT NO PARTY POLICY (SCHOOLIES, HENS, BUCKS etc.) SEE TERMS AND CONDITIONS

 PLEASE NOTE: this property is NOT suitable for children.
-Cheese platter and sparkling wine is NOT supplied.
+Cheese platter and sparkling wine for illustrative purposes only (NOT supplied).